Abortion Services in New Zealand

 Second trimester medical abortion

 In the second trimester of pregnancy (after 12 weeks) a pregnancy is aborted medically by inducing labour.
-This process has been used for many years in NZ in preference to late surgical abortion.
+This process has been used for many years in NZ as an alternative to late surgical abortion.

-The process is similar to that with early medical abortion except that it is likely to take longer be more painful.
+The treatment consists of two different pills Mifegyne® (mifepristone) followed by Cytotec® (a prostaglandin).
+The process is similar to that with early medical abortion except that it is likely to take longer and be more painful.

 The treatment

-This will be followed 36-48 hrs later by a course of prostaglandin.
-The type of prostaglandin, the amount, frequency and method of delivery of the drugs varies from clinic to clinic.
+This will be followed 24-48 hrs later by a course of prostaglandin, usually Cytotec® (misoprostol).
+The dose, frequency and method of delivery of the drugs varies from clinic to clinic.
 This prostaglandin acts on the uterus in a number of ways to induce contractions that expel the pregnancy.

 Who can use this treatment?